 There are certain vulnerabilities that companies are more susceptible to depending on their industry type and certain risk vectors that may align more closely to a particular applicant once you better understand the nature of the company’s operations.
 For example, if your applicant heavily relies on a single hosting provider and that provider isn’t available for a period of time, that could affect the applicant’s ability to deliver to their customers.
 Significant botnet activity associated with a company’s network over a period of time indicates a higher likelihood of compromised systems to data breach, business continuity loss, and ransomware.

-BitSight Security Ratings help you uncover any vulnerabilities on your applicant’s network, and BitSight Discover allows you to instantly see which third parties your insureds are using.
-Using a combination of BitSight technologies, risk vectors that reflect endpoint vulnerabilities that the applicant might have, and your applicant’s critical service providers, you can hit the ground running quickly.
+Bitsight Security Ratings help you uncover any vulnerabilities on your applicant’s network, and Bitsight Discover allows you to instantly see which third parties your insureds are using.
+Using a combination of Bitsight technologies, risk vectors that reflect endpoint vulnerabilities that the applicant might have, and your applicant’s critical service providers, you can hit the ground running quickly.
 Armed with this information, you’ll be able to determine if it’s a good idea to continue the underwriting process or whether the applicant presents more risk than you’re willing to take on.

 Your goal should be to underwrite to the applicant while keeping in mind all the related risks around them.
 In simpler terms, don’t just consider what’s right in front of you—research the context, surrounding relationships, and implications.
 When you follow the advice above, you’ll accomplish both speed and thoroughness in your cybersecurity underwriting practices.